 How the journey of club soccer can assist in raising a well-rounded child

-On a December drive to a showcase tournament to coach my u19 boys team, my wife asked, “Why do kids play club soccer?”
+On a December drive to a showcase tournament, my wife asked, “Why do kids play club soccer?”

 She continued, “Why do parents spend all this time and money when they can just play high school soccer for free?”